 The bandstand was first conceptualized by the late Mr. William Hayes in 1963.
 He was a wonderful man who could “play all instruments,” said his late wife, Mrs. Ruth Hayes.

-His love of music and the community prompted him to take action and convince the City of Rehoboth Beach that a musical venue was needed in the town.
+His love of music and community prompted him to take action and convince the City of Rehoboth Beach that a musical venue was needed in the town.
 His wish was granted and he was allowed the opportunity to bring in local bands to the grass portion of what is now the Rehoboth Beach Bandstand.
-Since there was no structure as of yet, this performing area was deemed performing ‘on the green.’
+Since there was no physical structure as of yet, this performing area was deemed: ‘performing on the green.’

 Mr. Hayes continued scheduling and operating the Rehoboth Beach Bandstand until his passing in 1994.

-Following his passing, his duties were passed to his late wife, Mrs. Ruth Hayes.
-Continuing the legacy that her husband started, she continued to schedule and run the Rehoboth Beach Bandstand.
+Following his passing, the scheduling duties were passed to his late wife, Mrs. Ruth Hayes.
+Continuing the legacy that her husband started, she continued to schedule and run the Rehoboth Beach Bandstand every summer.
 Her love of the performers kept her spirits up and allowed her to keep her husband’s memory close to her at all times.

 We thank you, Mr. and Mrs. Hayes, for all you have done, and all your spirit will continue to do for the City of Rehoboth Beach, the Rehoboth Beach Bandstand, and performers nationwide.